irislib/faq/README.md

 You can change the theme on settings.
 Iris will remember your selection even on other clients.

 ### Login options

-Supports npub and window.nostr login as well as Alby and nos2x browser extensions.
+Supports npub and window.nostr login as well as Alby and nos2x among other browser extensions.

 You can also paste your public key (npub) if you don't want to make any changes (e.g. follow, write notes, like, read DMs etc.).

 ### Android version
 Google Play store [version](https://play.google.com/store/apps/details?id=to.iris.twa). [(apk)](https://github.com/irislib/iris-messenger/releases)

+Iris updates the version automatically.
+No need to install a new version.
+Just quit the app and restart if you want to expedite the updating or it does not do it for some reason 🤙

 ### Username (nostr)
 Iris supports profile URLs in the following formats ([examples](https://iris.to/post/note1wn6axvzvnzn8hr45j95qlxpag4u7xcdx79rtk0uet8s5hhqynfhsdfppve)):